halt-dos/hd-wiki-public/docs/enterprise/platform.md

 Haltdos Platform is divided into multiple planes - each with its dedicated functions and purpose.

 - **Management Plane**
 Covers all managerial aspects of installing, managing, and operating solutions provided by Haltdos.
-Operations such as updating policy, user management, installing updates, and reporting are done in this plane.
-This plane also exposes GUI, CLI, and API interfaces for user interaction and integration with 3rd party tools.
-For security reasons, except user creation, deletion, and change of user permission and administrator capabilities, all functionality of GUI can be managed through CLI as well.
+Operations such as updating policy, user management, installing updates, and reporting are performed through this plane.
+Instance-level settings, including syslog forwarding, SNMP, NTP, and management-plane access control lists (ACLs), are also managed within this plane.
+This plane exposes GUI, CLI, and API interfaces for user interaction and integration with third-party tools.
+For security reasons, except for user creation, deletion, and changes to user permissions and administrator capabilities, all GUI functionality can also be managed through the CLI.

 - **Enforcement Plane**
 Enforcement of policies is done through this plane.
 This plane connects to Management Plane for retrieving updates, policies. and procedures.